janluong/STA-141B-Project/README.md

 Major league baseball is broken down into two leagues: American and National.
 Each league is then broken down again into three divisions based on location: west, central, and east.
 The World Series is played between the two teams that win their respective league.

-<h3>Who were the American League/National League winners for each year?</h3>
+<h3>Who were the American League/National League Winners for Each Year?</h3>

 The American League winners were: